ucsc-cse-240/assignments/README.md

 These are the assignments for CSE240 at UCSC.
 They are:
 - [Assignment1](Assignment1/)

+# Installing the Autograder package
+Install the autograder with `pip3 install autograder-py` on the command line.

 # Submitting and using the Autograder in CSE 240

 Make sure that the autograder is installed on your local machine by